Let’s get our pairings together with the help of expert Gretchen Thomas

-As if anyone ever needed an excuse to indulge in cheese and wine, along comes National Wine and Cheese Day.
-This delicious occasion helps us remember the necessities of life, and the pleasure of pairing them..
+Who needs an excuse to indulge in cheese and wine?
+From time to time, it's important to remember the necessities of life and the pleasure of pairing them..
 Naturally we’re looking to Spain and it’s ample larder for inspiration.
 But where to start?.
 We enlisted the help of Gretchen Thomas, Vice President Creative of the Barcelona Wine Bar brand, for her in-depth guidance on the matter.

 Gretchen Thomas’ long career as sommelier focusing on Spanish wines makes her a highly qualified authority.
 A graduate of the Culinary Institute of America, she also has a host of Spanish wine qualifications under her belt, including Sherry Specialist and Spanish Wine Scholar.
 She takes time out from a busy season - opening two new Barcelona Wine Bar locations in Miami, Florida and Cambridge, Massachusetts - to give us the finest wine and cheese pairings from Spain to put on the table.

 “A cheese from Castilla y León - Leonora - is a creamy aged goat cheese with a bloom on the exterior that literally rocks my world.
 Leonora is made by a very small artisanal cheese producer that has their own herd of goats.
 They take a lot of care with their fermentation, with different aging profiles.
 If I was to match it with anything it would be with wines from neighboring Bierzo DO, like a Mencía wine because it’s so fruity with acidity.
 Paired with the natural intensity of the Leonora, it is like heaven, honestly.”